chunky-dev/docs/ChunkyDocs/docs/user_interface/chunky_ui.md

 - `Change World` - Opens prompt to select a Minecraft world

 - `Reload` - Reloads currently selected Minecraft world
-- `Dimension` - Currently selected dimension is highlighted
+- `Dimension` - Displays the different dimensions of Minecraft if available.
-- `Scale` - Controls map Scale
+- `Scale` - Adjusts the current area of view of the 2D Map
 - `Min Y level`
 - `Max Y level`
 - `Coordinates` - Provides X,Z coordinates of the Maps view